Dirk Nowitzki: Career-highs in scoring and first finals appearance (2004–2006)

-2006–07 season: NBA MVP and franchise record in wins
+NBA MVP and franchise record in wins (2006–2007)

 In the 2006–07 season, Nowitzki shot a career-best 50.2% from the field, recorded averages of 24.6 points, 8.9 rebounds, and 3.4 assists, and led the Mavericks to a franchise-high 67 wins and the No. 1 seed in the Western Conference in the 2007 NBA Playoffs.
 He averaged 50% from the field, 40% for three-pointers, and 90% from the free-throw line, becoming (at the time) only the fifth player in NBA history to join the 50–40–90 club.
 Nowitzki was touted as the overwhelming favorite for the Most Valuable Player award and was expected to lead the Mavericks to an easy win against the eighth-seed Golden State Warriors, despite the Warriors having won all three regular-season meetings against Dallas.
 However, the Mavericks ended up losing to the Warriors in six games, marking the first time a No. 8 seed had beaten the No. 1 seed in a best-of-seven series in NBA history.
 In the clinching Game 6, Nowitzki shot just 2–13 from the field for only eight points.
 Defended by Stephen Jackson, Nowitzki averaged nearly five points less than his regular-season average in that series and shot 38.3% from the field as compared to 50.2% during the regular season.
 He described that loss as a low point in his career: "This series, I couldn't put my stamp on it the way I wanted to.
 That's why I'm very disappointed."
 In spite of this historic playoffs loss, Nowitzki was named the NBA's regular-season Most Valuable Player and beat his friend and back-to-back NBA MVP Nash with more than 100 votes.
 He also became the first European player in NBA history to receive the honor.